yingweiwo

 Therapeutic Uses

-For more Therapeutic Uses (Complete) data for BENZTHIAZIDE (8 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of benzothiazides (8 in total), please visit the HSDB record page.

 Drug Warnings